U.S. case dismissal won't dim regulatory glare for base metals sector

-SYDNEY/LONDON (Reuters) - Industrial metals will stay in sharp regulatory focus, even though a U.S. judge dismissed a high-profile case claiming that Wall Street banks and commodity merchants artificially inflated aluminum prices by restricting supply.
+SYDNEY/LONDON, Sept 1 (Reuters) - Industrial metals will stay in sharp regulatory focus, even though a U.S. judge dismissed a high-profile case claiming that Wall Street banks and commodity merchants artificially inflated aluminium prices by restricting supply.

 Users of the metal who launched the case are facing continued headaches about supplies as the warehouse backlogs they complained about are still largely in place, while sky-high surcharges remain for those wanting material immediately.